-The last few years, people’s decision criteria has changed a lot leading to a more reference based decision making.
+The last few years, people’s decision criteria have changed a lot leading to a more reference based decision making.
 Word of mouth is the king and the people controlling it, are the Prime Ministers.
 But what does this mean for your business?

-Everytime a restaurant owner performs any kind of promotional activity, only a small percentage of people will actually convert to sales, let’s say a percentage between 0,1 – 3%.
+Every time a restaurant owner performs any kind of promotional activity, only a small percentage of people will actually convert to sales, let’s say a percentage between 0,1 – 3%.
 All the rest will abandon mid-flight (maybe just after seeing the ad, or after visiting your website or after checking the menu).
 But what if you had a way to collect some of those people’s emails?

-Unless you are selling falafels in front of the Times square in NY, you probably need people to come more than one time in your restaurant to make a decent profit.
+Unless you are selling falafels in front of the Times Square in NY, you probably need people to come more than one time in your restaurant to make a decent profit.
 The big question is how to persuade these people to come again.
 Email marketing plays the ball really well here.
 Let’s investigate some usual yet really effective ways to achieve that:

 1. Special offers